oscarzhang228/http_server/README.md

-# HTTP Server + Client Built in Python
+# HTTP Server Built in Python

-Built to learn how HTTP works and built on top of the BSD socket library’s TCP sockets.
+Built to understand the HTTP protocol better.
+Echos back the send request broken down into parts.

 ## Features